Robert-van-Engelen/lisp/README.md

 ## Is it really Lisp?

-Like [tinylisp](https://github.com/Robert-van-Engelen/tinylisp), this project preserves the original meaning and flavor of McCarthy's Lisp as much as possible.
+Like [tinylisp](https://github.com/Robert-van-Engelen/tinylisp), this project preserves the original meaning and flavor of McCarthy's Lisp as much as possible:

     > (define curry
           (lambda (f x)